Dancing is the key to staying younger for longer

 We have already looked into why music instantly improves wellbeing, but did you know that there’s now solid proof that dancing is not only good for you, it can also help to keep you younger for longer.

 Researchers from the German Center for Neurodegenerative Disease and Institute for Sports Science recently found that learning choreographed dance routines significantly improved age-related brain generation, after they worked with a focus group of adults with an average age of 68 years old.

-They concluded that all aerobic exercise – cycling, swimming and even walking regularly – helps improve memory, but that only dancing helps improve issues with balance.
+All aerobic exercise – cycling, swimming and even walking regularly – helps improve memory, but that only dancing helps improve issues with balance

 Kathrin Rehfeld, who is the lead author of the study explained: “Exercise has the beneficial effect of slowing down or even counteracting age-related decline in mental and physical capacity.
 In this study, we show that two different types of physical exercise (dancing and endurance training) both increase the area of the brain that declines with age.
 In comparison, it was only dancing that lead to noticeable behavioural changes in terms of improved balance.”